Heavy downpour over large parts of Malaysia to continue

 “It really was very tough.
 We had to coax them repeatedly, but they still did not want to leave the house.
 We almost gave up evacuating them,” she told Bernama in the relief centre set up at a local school.

-“We were among the earliest families to evacuate, as we feared that the water would rise fast.
+“We were among the earliest families to evacuate as we feared that the water would rise fast.
 I helped my mother manage my brothers before we all got into our eldest brother’s car.
-Even though it was tight, they were calm throughout the journey,” she added.
+Even though it was tight, they were calm throughout the journey,” she said.

 The friendly treatment by Welfare Department officials also helped put her brothers at ease and reduced their nervousness, she said.
 THE STAR/ASIA NEWS NETWORK